Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop A-model

 which is defined by counting pseudo-holomorphic triangles, and Seidel \cite[Section (13b)]{SeidelBook} shows that, in the exact setting, this can be done combinatorially by counting triangular regions bounded by the $L_i$.
 In our non-exact setting, the assumptions of \cref{CrepResolutionSection} ensure that the situation at hand is similarly combinatorial. \\

-By the ordering on the vanishing cycles, the only possibility for \eqref{eqFloerProduct} to be non zero is if $L_0=\vc{0}{m,n}$ and $L_2=\vc{0}{M,N}$ where either $m\geq M$ and $n\geq N$ or $M<m$ and $n\geq N+\frac{q-1}{\ell}$.
-There are then four possibilities for $L_2$ which would potentially give a non-zero composition: \begin{enumerate}[(i)] \item $L_2=\vc{\lambda_i\mu_i}{}$ for some $i=1,\dots, \ell$, \item $L_2= \vc{\lambda_1\fact}{t}$, for $t\equiv n\bmod \frac{q-1}{\ell}$ \item $L_2=\vc{\mu_\ell\fact}{m}$, \item $L_2=\vc{0}{r,s}$ for some $(r,s)\neq (M,N)$ and either \begin{enumerate}[(a)] \item $M\geq r$ and $N\geq s$, or \item $M<r$ and $N\geq s+\frac{q-1}{\ell}$. \end{enumerate} \end{enumerate} In the cases (ii) and (iii), there is a single obvious holomorphic disc contributing to the product, regardless of the ranks of the cohomology groups, and this is shown to be the only such disc by the same methods as in the maximally graded case; however, the case (i) and (iv) are more complicated.
-In case (i), there are $\mathrm{rank}_{\C}HF^*(\vc{0}{m,n},\vc{0}{M,N})$ holomorphic triangle contributing to \eqref{eqFloerProduct}, where the image of each is a scalar multiple of the intersection point $\vc{0}{M,N}\pitchfork\vc{\lambda_i\mu_i}{}$.
-The fact that this is all such maps follows from the same argument as in the maximally graded case, although where $L_{\cup}$ is now three circles, one of which intersects the other two circles once, and two circles intersect each other $\mathrm{rank}_{\C}HF^*(\vc{0}{m,n},\vc{0}{M,N})$ times.
-Note that the vanishing cycles under consideration are all linearly independent in $\HH_1(\Sigma;\Z)$ since the only vanishing cycles which are homologous are the $\vc{\lambda_i\mu_i}{}$.
-This yields the analogue of the third relation in Figure \ref{figLoopQuiver}, and is depicted in Figure \ref{fig:milnorfiberexample}.
-Composition in case (iv) is argued in the same way as case (i), yielding the analogue of the first relation in Figure \ref{figLoopQuiver}.
-The last thing to check is that the signs of the morphisms can all be taken to be positive, which follows by the same argument as in Section 3.7 of the maximally graded case.
-(The spin structures here are similarly the non-trivial ones.)\\
+By the ordering on the vanishing cycles, the only possibility for \eqref{eqFloerProduct} to be non zero is if $L_0=\vc{0}{m,n}$ and $L_1=\vc{0}{M,N}$ where either $m\geq M$ and $n\geq N$ or $M<m$ and $n\geq N+\frac{q-1}{\ell}$.
+There are then four possibilities for $L_2$ which would potentially give a non-zero composition: \begin{enumerate}[(i)] \item $L_2=\vc{\lambda_r\mu_r}{}$ for some $i=1,\dots, \ell$, \item $L_2= \vc{\lambda_1\fact}{t}$, for $t\equiv n\bmod \frac{q-1}{\ell}$ \item $L_2=\vc{\mu_\ell\fact}{m}$, \item $L_2=\vc{0}{r,s}$ for some $(r,s)\neq (M,N)$ and either \begin{enumerate}[(a)] \item $M\geq r$ and $N\geq s$, or \item $M<r$ and $N\geq s+\frac{q-1}{\ell}$. \end{enumerate} \end{enumerate} In the cases (ii) and (iii), there is a single obvious holomorphic disc contributing to the product, regardless of the ranks of the cohomology groups, and this is shown to be the only such disc by the same methods as in the maximally graded case.
+In case (iv), all Lagrangians involved are exact, so the product only depends on the intersection points of the Lagrangians, with signs determined by the gradings on the Lagrangians as well as the spin structures.
+Since we have chosen these to be away from any holomorphic discs contributing to the product, all signs are $+1$.
+Moreover, all of the Lagrangians in these cases are exact, and so one can work over $\C$, rather than the Novikov field, simply by rescaling.
+The remaining case, in contrast, is more complicated.\\